What makes a good golf course? Maybe a course that more than just golf

 They call golf the sport of kings for a reason.
-It’s an incredibly dynamic, skilful game that can be played by almost anyone with the patience and determination to learn the game.
-But besides getting the right golf clubs and learning how to drive and put, the variable that arguably makes the most differ-ence to your game is the course you play on.
+It’s an incredibly dynamic, skilful game that can be played by almost anyone with the patience and determination to learn it.
+But besides getting the right golf clubs and learning how to drive and putt, the variable that arguably makes the most difference to your game is the course you play on.

-For most of us, we’ll be joining a regular golf club and playing the same 18 holes every week so en-suring that the course is up to scratch is imperative.
-But what makes a good golf course and what makes a great golf course?
+For most of us, we’ll be joining a regular golf club and playing the same 18 holes every week, so ensuring that the course is up to scratch is imperative.
+But what makes a good golf course and what makes a great one?
 Here are some of the things you might want to look out for when shopping around for your next golf home.

-The architecture of a golf course is how the banks and hills shave been placed to make the game as creative and enjoyable as possible.
-There is a definite art to golf architecture that is difficult to boil down to one specific factor but there are 3 that definitely have a part to play.
+The architecture of a golf course is how the banks and hills have been placed to make the game as creative and enjoyable as possible.
+There is a definite art to golf architecture that is difficult to boil down to one specific factor, but there are three that definitely play a part.

 1. Fairway

-The fairway refers to the part of the course where the ball is designed to land and is made up of the fringe linking the green and the landing zone when the ball is designed to land.
-A substantial fairway should offer plenty of landing space and opportunities for strategy though it is always going to be governed by the surroundings.
+The fairway refers to the part of the course where the ball is designed to land and is made up of the fringe linking the green and the landing zone.
+A substantial fairway should offer plenty of landing space and opportunities for strategy, though it is always going to be governed by the surroundings.
 That’s why wide-open spaces typically make for the best golf courses and the best fairways.

 2. Routing